dwkang92/dwkang92/README.md

 ---

-💼 :  Deloitte as a Cyber Security Consultant (CISA)
+💼 :  Deloitte as a Cyber Security Consultant (Strategy)

 🌱 :  Learn IT skills as a hobby.